 * Inventories register biggest weekly inflow since May

-LONDON, Sept 15 (Reuters) - Copper prices on Friday were set for their biggest weekly fall since December as investors took profits from a speculative rally to three-year highs and data showed that U.S. industrial output fell in August.
+LONDON, Sept 15 (Reuters) - Copper was steady on Friday, helped by a weaker dollar but still recorded its biggest weekly price fall since March as investors took profits from a speculative rally to three-year highs.

-Some investors were taking profits but supply deficits and solid demand for metals in top consumer China would likely keep prices around current levels through this year, said ABN AMRO analyst Casper Burgering.
+While some investors booked profits, supply deficits and solid demand for metals in top consumer China were expected to keep prices around current levels, ABN AMRO analyst Casper Burgering said.

-COPPER: Benchmark copper on the London Metal Exchange was down 0.3 percent at $6,481 a tonne by 1355 GMT, on track for a 3.1 percent weekly decline.
-It has slipped more than 7 percent from a high of $6,970 on Sept.
-5 but is up by about 18 percent this year.
+COPPER: Benchmark copper on the London Metal Exchange ended at $6,508 a tonne, up 0.1 percent on the day and down 2.8 percent this week.
+It has slipped from a three-year high of $6,970 on Sept.
+5 but is still up 18 percent so far this year.

 TECHNICALS: Support was between $6,300 and $6,400 around the 50-day moving average and the high point of prices in 2015.

-STOCKS: Inventories in LME-registered warehouses registered their biggest weekly inflow since May, rising 67,600 tonnes to 276,025 tonnes and exerting downward pressure on prices. <MCUSTX-TOTAL>
+STOCKS: Inventories in LME-registered warehouses registered their biggest weekly inflow since May, rising 67,600 tonnes to 276,025 tonnes and putting pressure on prices. <MCUSTX-TOTAL>

-Discounts on cash aluminium, nickel and lead to their three month contracts were at or near multi-year highs. <MAL0-3> <MNI0-3> <MPB0-3>
+Discounts on cash aluminium, nickel and lead to their three month contracts also rose to multi-year highs. <MAL0-3> <MNI0-3> <MPB0-3>

 CHINA: A rare flurry of disappointing data suggested the Chinese economy is finally starting to lose some momentum.
-Demand for metals in China should, however, remain strong, ABN AMRO's Burgering said.
+But demand for metals in China should remain strong, ABN AMRO's Burgering said.

-MARKETS: Share prices edged lower and the U.S. dollar weakened after North Korea fired a second missile over Japan and U.S. retail sales fell unexpectedly.
+MARKETS: Share prices and the U.S. dollar edged lower after North Korea fired a second missile over Japan.
 A weaker U.S. currency makes dollar-denominated metals cheaper for non-U.S. investors.

-NICKEL: LME nickel, used in stainless steel production, was 0.6 percent lower at $11,135 a tonne, its weakest since Aug.
+NICKEL: LME nickel, used in stainless steel production, closed down 0.9 percent at $11,090 a tonne, its weakest since Aug.
 21, after Chinese steel prices clocked up their biggest weekly loss since early June.

 TECHNICALS: Nickel has fallen more than 10 percent from a high of $12,380 on Sept.
 4. Fibonacci support was at $10,965 and $10,530, Marex Spectron brokers said in a note.

 LEAD: Lead prices were supported by falling inventories in warehouses monitored by the Shanghai Futures Exchange, which declined by 44.5 percent from last Friday to 16,568 tonnes.
-LME lead was up 1.8 percent at $2,350 a tonne.
+LME lead rose 2.3 percent to $2,359 a tonne.

-(Additional reporting by James Regan; Editing by David Goodman)
+(Additional reporting by James Regan; Editing by David Goodman and Edmund Blair)